Virus: Genome

 An enormous variety of genomic structures can be seen among viral species; as a group, they contain more structural genomic diversity than plants, animals, archaea, or bacteria.
-There are millions of different types of viruses, although fewer than 7,000 types have been described in detail.
-As of January 2021, the NCBI Virus genome database has more than 193,000 complete genome sequences, but there are doubtlessly many more to be discovered.
+There are millions of different types of viruses, and 16,215 species have been defined.
+As of January 2021, the NCBI virus genome database has more than 193,000 complete genome sequences, but there are doubtlessly many more to be discovered.

 A virus has either a DNA or an RNA genome and is called a DNA virus or an RNA virus, respectively.
 Some RNA viruses, for example retroviruses, have a stage in their replication cycle where the genome is encoded in DNA.
 Most viruses have RNA genomes.
-Plant viruses tend to have single-stranded RNA genomes and bacteriophages tend to have double-stranded DNA genomes.
+Plant viruses tend to have single-stranded RNA genomes, and bacteriophages tend to have double-stranded DNA genomes.

 Viral genomes are circular, as in the polyomaviruses, or linear, as in the adenoviruses.
 The type of nucleic acid is irrelevant to the shape of the genome.
 Among RNA viruses and certain DNA viruses, the genome is often divided into separate parts, in which case it is called segmented.
-For RNA viruses, each segment often codes for only one protein and they are usually found together in one capsid.
+In RNA viruses, each segment often encodes only one protein, and the segments are usually found together in a single capsid.
 All segments are not required to be in the same virion for the virus to be infectious, as demonstrated by brome mosaic virus and several other plant viruses.